 Starting in the Center

-Where does it start?
-Where does it end?
 The tour starts and ends in Siena.

-How can I get to Siena from Florence?
 The best way to reach Siena from Florence is with the SITA bus line.
 The SITA bus line leaves the bus depot on Via Santa Caterina di Siena, just a block southwest from the front of Santa Maria Novella station at least once an hour on weekdays, starting at 6:45, with the last bus leaving at 8:15pm.
 The ride is about 75 minutes, and costs 6.50 euro, one-way.
 Taking the train to Siena is discouraged- the bus stop is in middle of Siena, while the train will leave you on the outskirts, forcing you to get a taxi.

 Stella has a background in art history, anthropology, enology and is passionate about the traditions of Tuscany.
 Based in Siena, she has been traveling since a young age, an interest started during her studies of foreign art and cultures.
 She graduated in English and South American Literature from the University of Siena and holds a Masters degree in Business and Tourism from Bocconi University in Milan.
 She received grants from University of Siena University to study in Germany and Ecuador.
 She became a licensed guide in 1999 for Siena, San Gimignano, Montalcino and Montepulciano.
 She loves Context family tours and she enjoys sharing the hidden treasures of Siena with her clients.
 She especially loves exploring farms and vineyards in Tuscany in order to share her passion for Brunello di Montalcino or Nobile di Montepulciano and Chianti wines along with the impressive Tuscan landscape.